ijpulidos/QLB/README.md

+This repository is intended for showing the development, code and results emerging from my thesis for obtaining the undergrad title of physicist.

-This is the repository for my own implementation of the Quantum Lattice Boltzmann method using Succi's Scheme.
+The subject is the Quantum Lattice Boltzmann method.

 The code uses the Armadillo Linear Algebra library.